mindspore-lab/mindcv/README.md

 ## Introduction

-MindCV is an open-source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
+MindSpore CV is an open-source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
 It collects a series of classic and SoTA vision models, such as ResNet and SwinTransformer, along with their pre-trained weights and training strategies.
 SoTA methods such as auto augmentation are also provided for performance improvement.
-With the decoupled module design, it is easy to apply or adapt MindCV to your own CV tasks.
+With the decoupled module design, it is easy to apply or adapt MindSpore CV to your own CV tasks.

 The following is the corresponding `mindcv` versions and supported `mindspore` versions.